jvgiordano/OSSMM-Version-1/docs/_pages/quick-intro.md

 # Device Overview (V1.0.4)

-In short, OSSMM consists of a wearable headband that collects physiological data and transmits it wirelessly via Bluetooth Low Energy (BLE) to a dedicated Android application.
+OSSMM consists of a wearable headband that collects physiological data and transmits it wirelessly via Bluetooth Low Energy (BLE) to a dedicated Android application.
 Only Android is supported at this time.